affanadly/affanadly.github.io/_posts/2024-03-31-python-setup.md

 ## Visual Studio Code Installation

 1. For Windows, download the latest VS Code installer from the [official website](https://code.visualstudio.com/download).
-For Linux, you can install it using the following commands:
+For Linux, VS Code can be installed using the following commands:

     ```bash
     sudo apt-get install wget gpg